Noureqo1/USAM_Node_Backend/ReadMe.md

 - CORS is configured to allow all origins (suitable for development)
 - Graceful shutdown handling ensures database connections are properly closed

-## 🤝 Contributing

-This is a learning project.
-Feel free to experiment with:
-- Adding new endpoints for skills CRUD operations
-- Implementing additional query parameters for ideas
-- Adding data validation middleware
-- Enhancing error handling and logging
-- Creating database relationships

----

 **Week 3 Backend Development Assessment - Database Integration & CRUD Operations**